Etymologies, meanings, and definitions of spiritual, religious, and philosophical words beginning with the letter N.

 “Only absolute saintliness and chastity can convert us into Angels.
 The Nicolaitans spill the sacred wine of the temple.
 They waste the oil of the lamp and remain within the darkness.
 The Nicolaitans spill the raw matter of the Great Work in their practises of Sexual Alchemy.
 This is Black Tantrism...
 The Nicolaitans are submerging themselves into the abyss.
 The Nicolaitans converted themselves into terribly perverse demons.” - Samael Aun Weor, The Aquarian Message

-The Ninth Sphere also refers to Yesod and to the lowest sphere of the Klipoth.
+The Ninth Sphere also refers to the lowest sphere of the inferior worlds (Hell, Klipoth).

 (Sanskrit) From nir (without) guna (quality).